-On the 19 Dec 1954 over 65 years ago Eleven Royal Naval personnel from Royal Naval Air Station Fulmar (Lossiemouth) left to climb Ben Nevis via Coire Leis.
-They had stayed overnight and left the CIC hut where they were staying below the great cliffs off Nevis, the party was made up of 8 men and three girls from the Women’s Royal Naval Service.
+On the 19 Dec 1954 over 66 years ago Eleven Royal Naval personnel from Royal Naval Air Station Fulmar (Lossiemouth) left to climb Ben Nevis via Coire Leis.
+They had stayed overnight in the CIC hut.
+They left the hut where they were staying below the great cliffs off Nevis.
+The party was made up of 8 men and three girls from the Women’s Royal Naval Service.

 They left the hut finding the weather poor and ascended from Coire Leis at 0900 and reached the summit of Ben Nevis at 1300.
 They left the summit after a 15 minute break; the conditions were very hard snow (neve’ and poor visibility.)
 The summit plateau is a tricky place to navigate and in winter 1954 the path would be covered with snow.
 They had intended to retrace their steps back down to the Carn Mor Dearg Arete.